 Runner Bean Trench

-Grow Your Own, How to
+Grow, Grow Your Own, How to

 Runner beans go rampant in the Summer, spreading tall and wide (as I found out when I didn’t secure them properly!) and because of this they are also really greedy, hungry plants.
 This year on our new plot we’ve worked to give them a head start using a trenching method to get the soil in the beds ready to nourish our beans for a super productive harvest.
 Come back to me at the end of July when I’m sick of the sight of them and have a freezer full and I might tell you I won’t do this again!!